Short Term Mission Trips

 Clothing.
 Because you are representing LOL, we ask that you adhere to all dress code attire through your entire stay in Belize.
 It is important to understand that you are coming to another culture and there can be outfits that are offensive.

-Women, please review the following document- Girls Dress Code Pictures (PDF File)
+Please review the following document for detailed appropriate and required dress code- Girls Dress Code Pictures (PDF File)

 – Church attire (casual short sleeve dress shirt, nice jeans or casual dress pants or shorts)

-- Please download the Seasons in Belize document for a more in-depth list of clothing items to bring to best prepare for the weather in Belize.
+Men and women: Please review the Seasons in Belize document for a more in-depth list of clothing items to bring to best prepare for the weather in Belize.

 (Many of these items are unobtainable or highly difficult to find in Belize.)